Meejin Yoon

-Meejin Yoon (born 1972) is a Korean-American architect, designer, and educator.
+J. Meejin Yoon (born 1972) is a Korean-American architect, designer, and educator.
 In 2014, Yoon was appointed as the first female head of the Department of Architecture at the Massachusetts Institute of Technology.
 In July 2018, she was named the Gale and Ira Drukier Dean of the College of Architecture, Art and Planning at Cornell University.
 In 2004, Yoon founded Höweler+Yoon Architecture with partner Eric Höweler.

 Yoon's work is widely known for pioneering investigations in the intersections between architecture, technology, and the public realm.
 Notable works include White Noise White Light for the Athens 2004 Olympics; Double Horizon for the GSA at the San Ysidro Border Crossing; and the Sean Collier Memorial at the Massachusetts Institute of Technology.
 These projects are often cited for their innovative use of emerging technologies in architecture, design and fabrication.

 Career

 Yoon was born in Seoul, Korea and grew up in the United States.
 After graduating from Cornell University with a B.Arch in 1995 and Harvard University Graduate School of Design in 1997 with a Masters of Architecture in Urban Design (with Distinction), she continued her research interest in architecture and urbanism as a Fulbright Fellow in Seoul, Korea in 1998.
 She began teaching at MIT in 2001.

 Also in 2001, Yoon established MY Studio, to pursue creative works at the intersection of architecture, art and technology.
 With partner Eric Höweler, Yoon founded Höweler+Yoon Architecture in 2005.
 The firm is an international interdisciplinary design practice working across the domains of architecture, urban design, public space, immersive experience, and design strategy.
 Höweler + Yoon Architecture is based out of Boston, Massachusetts.